RichardL64/Solar/SolisComms/README.md

 # SolisComms

-Arduino application, built on NANO 33 IOT and RS485 board Provides a webserver/HTTP interface to fucntionality described in SolisComms.ino
+Arduino application, built on NANO 33 IOT and RS485 board Provides a WiFi webserver/HTTP interface to fucntionality described in SolisComms.ino

 The hostname is registered with mDNS so can be accessed via http://solis.local in dynamic IP address environments.

+Local network access only - no security.

 The application ayschronously polls the Inverter via Modbus/RS485 for values of its internal registers.
 The register list to poll is maintained based on HTTP requests from remote clients.